 State Non-Conformity to the Federal Tax Laws

-State tax returns that have Additions and/or Subtractions (due to differences in the federal tax return) start at $150.
-Such could be the case for state tax returns that don’t conform to the new federal tax laws.
-For example, CA state tax returns do not conform to the new federal tax laws (CA tax is similar to 2017 and earlier state tax returns).
-If your state tax return does not conform to the new federal tax laws, then your State tax return will require Additions and/or Subtractions have a fee starting at $150 for each state tax return.
+Non-Conformity of State Tax Returns: For example, California (CA) state tax laws and New York (NY) state tax laws do not conform to the new federal tax laws (California tax laws and New York tax laws are similar to 2017 CA & NY state tax returns and earlier CA & NY state tax returns).
+If your state tax return does not conform to the new federal tax laws, then your State tax return will require Additions and/or Subtractions and have a fee starting at $150 for each state tax return.

 Affordable Care Act

 The affordable Care Act requires most Americans to have qualified Health Insurance.
-If you don’t have health insurance for 3 or more months during the year, you may be subject to a penalty.
+If you don’t have health insurance for 3 or more months during the year, you may be subject to a penalty for 2017 & 2018.
+This law was repealed for 2019.

 Medical Expense for 2019 have a 10% deductibility of AGI (Adjusted Gross Income) instead of 7.5% for 2017 & 2018.
 Seniors are excluded.